Symposia (S), Workshops (W), and Tutorials (T) at HICSS-59

 SWTs in Data Analytics and Governance

-The tutorial will first present a variety of exploratory (inductive) and confirmatory (deductive) text mining techniques.
-After a brief introduction to the open-source languages and tools used in the tutorial, hands on navigation will be provided through the four text analytics streams, structured into four sessions:
+After a brief introduction to the open-source languages and tools used in the tutorial, we will presenthands on navigation through the four text analytics streams, structured into four sessions:

 Stream 2 Syntactic Parsing and Unsupervised Machine Learning: will present an overview of syntactic parsing and NLP-based approaches to text mining, including Named Entity Recognition (NER); and unsupervised Machine Learning approaches, such as: topic modeling and k-means clustering.